ionic-team/capacitor-site/pages/docs/v3/plugins/method-types.md

 ## Value Return

-`method2()` is the most common case, a promise that resolves with some value.
+`method2()` is the most common case: A promise that resolves with some value.

-For Android, this type is the default and specifying the return type is optional:
+For Android, this method type is the default and specifying the return type is optional:

 ```java
 @PluginMethod()